3MAH/fedoo/docs/heterogeneous.rst

 Now we would like to assign different constitutive laws for the matrix and for the inclusion.

-There is 3 methods to do this in fedoo.
+There are 3 methods to do this in fedoo.

 1st method:
 ==============================

-Most of constitutive laws accept to be given array of material properties instead of scalar values.
-The array of properties are interpreted depending on the array dimensions as:
+Most of constitutive laws accept to be given arrays of material properties instead of scalar values.
+The arrays of properties are interpreted depending on their dimensions as:
     - gauss points values
     - element values
     - node values

-Of course the array shape have to be consistend with the mesh dimensions when creating the Assembly.
+Of course the array shapes have to be consistend with the mesh dimensions when creating the Assembly.

 .. code-block:: python